JanWilczek/wolf-sound-blog/_posts/synthesis/2021-10-15-wavetable-synthesis-rust.md

 We create the output stream, tell it to play the samples, and then allow it to play back for 5 seconds before the main thread terminates.
 It's rather simplistic, I know 🙂.

 But how can we call `oscillator.convert_samples()`?
 It is because our `WavetableOscillator` has the `Iterator` and `Source` traits implemented.
-It's again, something to be read out of documentation.
+It's again, something to be read out of documentation of rodio.

 Traits in Rust are interfaces that our struct can implement.
 If a type implements a trait, it provides the functionality defined by the trait.